aaronzhfeng/quantify_credibility/llm-belief-mi-test/README.md

 # LLM Belief MI - Benchmark Evaluation

-Evaluation of the Mutual Information (MI) and iterative prompting method from "To Believe or Not to Believe Your LLM" on multiple-choice benchmarks (ARC-Challenge, ARC-Easy, OpenBookQA).
+Evaluation of the Mutual Information (MI) and iterative prompting method from "To Believe or Not to Believe Your LLM" on multiple-choice benchmarks (ARC-Challenge, ARC-Easy, OpenBookQA, TruthfulQA MC1/MC2) and extractive QA datasets (SQuAD v2, TriviaQA).

 ## 📋 Current Status